oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.4.13 Authentication Method Length (optional, only with *Auth* flag set)

 Single byte value (max 0-255 bytes), representing the length of field used to specify the authentication method.
-Refer to [[section
-4.10]{.underline}](#enhanced-authentication) for more information about extended authentication.
+Refer to section 4.11 for more information about extended authentication.

 #### 3.1.4.14 Authentication Method (optional, only with *Auth* flag set)

 A UTF-8 Encoded String containing the name of the authentication method.
-Refer to [[section 4.10]{.underline}](#enhanced-authentication) for more information about extended authentication.
+Refer to section 4.11 for more information about extended authentication.

 #### 3.1.4.15 Authentication Data Length (optional, only with *Auth* flag set)

 Two byte value (max 0-65535 bytes), representing the length of field used to specify the authentication data.
-Refer to [[section
-4.10]{.underline}](#enhanced-authentication) for more information about extended authentication.
+Refer to section 4.11 for more information about extended authentication.

 #### 3.1.4.16 Authentication Data (optional, only with *Auth* flag set)

 Binary Data containing authentication data.
 The contents of this data are defined by the authentication method.
-Refer to [[section
-4.10]{.underline}](#enhanced-authentication) for more information about extended authentication.
+Refer to section 4.11 for more information about extended authentication.

 #### 3.1.4.17 CONNECT Actions